 I. INTRODUCTION

 Under Title 5, California Code of Regulations, all members of the Management Personnel Plan (MPP) are subject to an annual performance review.
-In addition, selected MPPs are also subject to a comprehensive administrative performance review, which shall normally occur at five-year intervals from the date of the permanent appointment.
+In addition, selected MPPs are also subject to a comprehensive administrative performance review, which shall normally occur at four-year intervals from the date of the permanent appointment, with the exception of the Provost, who shall be evaluated every three years.
 The President or designee may require a comprehensive review at any time.
 The comprehensive review of an academic administrator may be requested by a formal petition signed by 51 percent of the tenured and probationary faculty under the administrator's jurisdiction.

 Periodic review of administrators serves as a means to stimulate the on-going professional development of administrators and to assure the overall quality of the administration of the university.
 Therefore, these reviews and assessments are formative in that the focus is upon the enhancement of performance.
 All MPPs serve at the pleasure of the President.